azabicki/OnTheScales/README.md

 ### Conda

-If you are using _*conda_, an environment.yml file is provided:
+If you are using _*conda_, an environment.yml file is provided, which also installs the required python version `3.11.2`:

 ```zsh
 conda env create -f environment.yml